Virginia Women’s Institute for Leadership Gateway

 Through rigor, intense challenge, and mutual support, the Virginia Women’s Institute for Leadership (VWIL) is a four-year program that prepares women for leadership in the military, public service, and private sectors in the United States and around the world.
-This MBC women’s leadership program combines military leadership development training (through ROTC as well as the VWIL Corps) with civilian approaches.
-VWIL is the only all-female corps of cadets in the world.
+This MB women’s leadership program combines military leadership development training (through ROTC as well as the VWIL Corps) with civilian approaches.
+VWIL is the only all-female corps of cadets in the nation.
 Students live and learn together and each must complete a minor in leadership studies.
-Additional application and interview are required.

 Who may apply?
-The Virginia Women’s Institute for Leadership is open to all students in the Residential College for Women.
-Your academic record and physical fitness may be factors in your selection into the program.
+The Virginia Women’s Institute for Leadership is open to all students in the Mary Baldwin College for Women.
+Your academic record, physical fitness, and leadership performance will contribute to your selection into the program.

 Will I take classes as part of the VWIL program?
-In addition to your academic schedule you will also take:
+Yes, in addition to your freshman academic schedule you will also take:

-- MBC 101: Orientation to College and to the VWIL Program (1 credit)
+- BOLD 101: Orientation to College and to the VWIL Program (1 credit)

 - ROTC: Army, Air Force, Navy/Marines (1 credit)